 In addition, agencies, institutions or workplaces that employ mandated reporters should have written protocols and procedures to guide mandated reporters through the reporting process.

 You may not know about the protocols and procedures for child abuse reporting at your agency, institution or workplace.
-It may be helpful or required that you contact your supervisor before calling the Hotline.
+It may be helpful to contact your supervisor before calling the Hotline.